 Imagine that the egg is standing upright.
 The middle or equator of the egg, where it might wear a belt, is its weakest point.
 You want to target this area when cracking.

 Gently but firmly grasp the egg.
-Rap it against the countertop, so its equator lands squarely against the surface.
+Rap it against the countertop, so its side lands squarely against the surface.
 Be calm and confident.
 It’s better to give it one sharp tap than several gentle, tentative cracks.
 Multiple hits can increase the risk of shattering the shell into lots of small pieces.
 You ideally want one larger split.
 That said, don’t overdo it, either.
-Smashing the egg too hard can crush the shell, making it nearly inevitable that you’ll wind up with fragments in your egg.
+Smashing the egg too hard can crush the shell, making it nearly inevitable that you’ll wind up with shell in your egg.
 Not fun.

 Once the shell breaks, you’ve got to work the opening to release the egg.
 Use your thumbs to press inward and separate the shell, then pour the yolk and white from the shell into a bowl.